Inevitably, some businesses will close.

 Many workers are greatly affected when these corporations and businesses close their doors.
 In fact, injured employees often believe their open workers’ compensation claims will close when the plant and business does.
 This is NOT true.

-Generally, the employers carry a separate insurance policy that will continue its obligations after the plants or stores close.
-In other words, your workers’ compensation claim may continue even after the plant or store closes.
+Employers carry a separate insurance policy that continues its obligations after it closes.
+In other words, your claim to income and medical benefits under workers’ compensation may continue even after the business stops operating.

-If you are on “light duty” and you are laid off while you were working within your medical restrictions, you may have an obligation to conduct a diligent search for suitable employment within your medical restrictions with another employer.
-If you cannot find suitable employment because of your prior work injury, you may be entitled to workers’ compensation income benefits.
-It will be your burden to prove your entitlement to these benefits.
+In certain circumstances, if you are being accommodated on light-duty work status and are laid off for reasons unrelated to the work accident, you may be obliged to conduct a diligent search for suitable employment within your medical restrictions.
+There is no doubt that the employer or insurance company will contest your workers’ compensation claim.
+Suppose you cannot find suitable employment because of a prior work injury.
+In that case, you are entitled to workers’ compensation income benefits, but it will be your burden to prove entitlement to them.

 We understand these situations can be very fact-sensitive, where one item can be the difference between securing benefits and being denied.
 Ensure you have an experienced attorney to walk you through the necessary steps to securing your benefits.